-For example, MPE has responded to requests by NPR, the Kansas City Star (see one of their articles on homeschooling here) and other journalists to provide important perspectives and information on homeschooling.
+For example, MPE has responded to requests by NPR, the Kansas City Star, and other journalists to provide important perspectives and information on homeschooling.

 We also respond to requests for homeschooling information from area groups, companies and institutions that work with children and families.

 Without homeschool organizations, fewer people understand their broader homeschool community and see how diverse the movement is.

 - Less accountability and encouragement.

 If you’ve homeschooled for a number of years, you’ve probably figured out all your resources, curriculum and more.
 But do you remember how overwhelmed or scared you felt when you were beginning?

 Countless families have called our office phone number, asking for help getting started.
 We’ve provided answers, encouragement and support since 1986 – long before the Internet!